mtmars-aexp/quiz-manager/README.md

 Hello, and welcome to the WebbiSkools Quiz Management Application.
 This tool was created to ease the creation and distribution of quizzes.
 Try it today!

+If you are viewing this README from an offline archive, consider looking at the online version: https://github.com/mtmars-aexp/quiz-manager

+Online, this markdown file has been automatically converted into user-friendly HTML, and my code repository contains a full list of commits (code changes) I have made during this project.

+Whether reading this online or offline, please read my development journey at `Documentation/Development Journey.md` for an extensive list of details following the development of this synoptic project.

 ## Requirements

 To run this application you will need the following programs installed on your local machine: